JackBen2019/Jack-Bennett-Portfolio/README.md

 2. **Contact Form** - A contact form has been added just above the footer so that people who want to get in contact with me have the option to do so.

+3. **Sample Projects** - I have added a section where there are 2 sample websites.
+These are currently blank, but will be populated as and when I build websites in the near future.

 **Technologies Used**

 - HTML5